SyberKraken/Git-Commit-Functions-Change-Frequency-Data-Vizualisation/README.md

 # or
 yarn dev
 ```
-This repo vizualises the amount of chantges to its own or other git repos javascript/typescript functions
+This repo vizualises the amount of changes to its own or other git repos javascript/typescript functions
 with a treemap via nextjs

 Open [http://localhost:3000](http://localhost:3000) with your browser to see a treemap generated from